Bibilographische Zitation:

 Geser, Hans:

 Organizations as Social Actors.
 In: Sociology in Switzerland: Sociology of Work and Organization.
-Online Publikationen.
+Online Publications.
 Zürich 2002. http://socio.ch/arbeit/t_hgeser5.htm

 Hans Geser